 |St. Louis Pond

 ST. LOUIS PONDS: trout, bass, crappie, bluegill, yellow perch, channel catfish

-SUNNYSIDE PARK POND: trout, bass, bluegill
+SUNNYSIDE PARK POND: bass, bluegill

-This 4-acre pond is located 2 miles above the upper end of Foster Reservoir.
-It was stocked in early June with 334 legal-sized rainbow trout.
-Sunnyside Pond also offers bluegill and largemouth bass year round.
+This 4-acre pond is located two miles above the upper end of Foster Reservoir.
+The stocking season at Sunnyside Pond has ended for the remainder of the year but there may still be a few trout left.
+The pond also offers bluegill and largemouth bass year round.
 The park has a campground and picnic area and is a great place to take kids fishing.
 There is also boat ramp access to the Middle Fork arm of Foster Reservoir.

 TRAIL BRIDGE RESERVOIR: trout

 Trail Bridge Reservoir is open to year-round fishing.
 This waterbody is adjacent to Hwy.
 126 and is approximately 60 miles east of Springfield.
 Only adipose fin-clipped trout may be harvested from Trail Bridge Reservoir.
 Only flies and lures may be used.